PeterJacko/BinaryBandit/README.md

 # BinaryBandit
 A Julia package for optimization and evaluation of the multi-armed bandit problem with binary (success/failure) responses.
 It is being developed by the G.O.A.L.
 (Group on Optimal Adaptive Learning), see https://www.lancaster.ac.uk/staff/jacko/goal/ for papers presenting results obtained with this package.

+This package is two orders of magnitude faster than previously reported codes in different languages.
+However, note that the runtime grows quickly with the horizon, taking a few minutes for horizon around 1000, a few hours for horizon around 2000 and a few days for horizon around 4000.
+In terms of memory requirements, 32 GB RAM is able to store the whole policy for approximately horizon of 1500.

 # Installation

 Run the following commands in the Julia REPL: